doublealogic/US-Census-D3-Visuals/README.md

 My main core task was to create a scatter plot between two of the data variables.
 I started with `Healthcare vs. Poverty`.

 Using D3 Techniques, I created a scatter plot that represented each state with circle elements.
 The code for this graphic is written in the [app.js](D3_data_journalism/assets/app.js) file within my assets folder.
-Within this graphic I made sure that I:

-* Included state abbreviations in the circles.

-* Created and situated my axes and labels to the left and bottom of the chart.
+Within this graphic I made sure that I created and situated my axes and labels to the left and bottom of the chart.

+Currenly I'm working on being able to include state abbreviations in the circles.

 ## Bonus Task